TRUEJASONFANS/jstraining/README.md

 ## JSTrainning
-a samples project for learning javascript
+some sample projects for learning javascript